Samg381/Full-State-Feedback-Controller/README.md

 **Conclusion**
-After obtaining both State Space equations, finding gains at the specified locations using the pole placement and Linear Quadratic Regulator methods, plotting the results and determining the settling times of both approaches, it is now possible to draw a conclusion and determine which system should be applied to the self-balancing robot.
+After obtaining both State Space equations, finding gains at the specified locations using the pole placement and Linear/Quadratic Regulator methods, plotting the results and determining the settling times of both approaches, it is now possible to draw a conclusion and determine which system should be applied to the self-balancing robot.
 Based upon the above results and analysis, the Linear-Quadratic Regulator method would be the superior choice for